telerik/document-processing-docs/libraries/radpdfprocessing/model/annotations-and-destinations.md

 * __Type__: Property of type [AnnotationType](http://docs.telerik.com/devtools/document-processing/api/html/T_Telerik_Windows_Documents_Fixed_Model_Annotations_AnnotationType.htm), which determines the type of the annotation.
 The only supported type is __Link__.

+* **Border**: Represents the annotation borders.
+This property is of type [AnnotationBorder](http://docs.telerik.com/devtools/document-processing/api/html/T_Telerik_Windows_Documents_Fixed_Model_Annotations_AnnotationBorder.htm).

+* **IsPrintable**: A boolean value that indicates whether the annotation instance should be visualized when printing the document.
+When set to *false*, the annotation won't appear when the document is printed.

 This article will get you familiar with the following concepts: